 The MLKit compiles the declaration into the MulExp program shown in Figure 3.1.
 The compiler compiles the program as it is, without reducing the conditional to its then branch.
-During evaluation, a region (denoted by $\mathbf{r7}$ ) is introduced before the pair is allocated; it remains on the region stack till the projection of the pair has been computed, after which the region is de-allocated.
+During evaluation, a region (denoted by r13) is introduced before the pair is allocated; it remains on the region stack until the projection of the pair is evaluated, after which the region is de-allocated.

-The ":1" on the binding occurrences of r7 is a multiplicity indicating that there is only one store operation into the region.
+The ":1" on the binding occurrences of r13 is a multiplicity indicating that there is only one store operation into the region.
 (The multiplicity analysis has discovered that there is at most one store from the then branch and at most one store from the else branch and that at most one of the branches will be chosen.)
 Thus, the pair will be allocated in a little region on the runtime stack.

-But how does the MLKit know that it is safe to de-allocate r7 where the letregion ends?
+But how does the MLKit know that it is safe to de-allocate r13 when the region goes out of scope?